 Statistical Pattern Recognition

 Statistical Pattern Recognition is also referred to as StatPR.
-Among the traditional approaches of pattern recognition, the statistical approach has been most intensively studied and used in practice long before neural network methods have become popular.
+Among the traditional approaches to pattern recognition, the statistical approach has been most intensively studied and used in practice long before neural network methods became popular.

 In statistical pattern recognition, the pattern is grouped according to its features, and the number of features determines how the pattern is viewed as a point in a d-dimensional space.
 These features are chosen in a way that different patterns take space without overlapping.